Devexv/AimScript/README.md

 ## Usage

 1. Open your Lua scripting environment within the game.
-2. Copy the contents of `head_lock.lua` and paste them into the Lua scripting environment.
+2. Copy the contents of `AimScript.lua` and paste them into the Lua scripting environment.
 3. Run the script.

 ## Features